TREATING EMOTION AND MOTIVATIONAL PROCESSES TRANSDIAGNOSTICALLY

 Soon-to-be Dr. Kayce Hyde Brott came back to town to walk at commencement in May.
 Kayce is finishing up her internship at the Hines VA in Chicago, and she'll be sticking around Chi-town to work at the CBT Center of Chicago.
 Many kudos to you, Dr. Brott!

 The Treating Emotion and Motivational Processes (TEMPT) laboratory at the University of Arkansas is directed by Dr. Jennifer Veilleux.
-We used to be called the LEAP lab (Laboratory for Emotion and Addictive Processes) but recently changed our name to reflect the broader interests we study.
-We are all interested in emotion and self-regulation, and Dr. Veilleux is particularly interested in understanding distress tolerance and the role of beliefs about emotion both helping and harming emotional experience and emotion regulation efforts.
-Some of our work (though not all!) focuses on the application of emotion and self-regulation processes to risk behaviors, including substance misuse (e.g., smoking, binge drinking), and other patterned behavioral outcomes associated with impulsivity, emotion dysregulation, and lack of self-control (e.g., binge eating, non suicidal self-injury, sexual compulsivity).
+We used to be called the LEAP lab (Laboratory for Emotion and Addictive Processes) but changed our name to reflect the broader interests we study, and the move away from addictive behaviors toward more general emotion and self-regulatory processes.
+Dr. Veilleux is particularly interested in understanding distress tolerance and the role of beliefs about emotion both helping and harming emotional experience and emotion regulation efforts.
+Emotional processes and emotion regulation are at the heart of what lab members are interested in, including the application of emotion and self-regulation processes to risk behaviors (e.g., binge drinking, binge eating, suicidality and non-suicidal self-injury) and internalizing problems (e.g., the avoidance that often accompanies depression and anxiety).
+The lab is truly transdiganostic; we are more interested in mechanisms underlying symptoms and problem behaviors than any specific disorder.